 Kungsleden has adequate liquidity, reflecting stable cash flow generation, a relatively even pace of maturing debt and part of its total RCF being tied up as a backup for issued commercial paper, thereby limiting its availability.
-However, Kungsleden's cash position of SEK490 million, available RCF of about SEK2.3 billion maturing in 2023 (about SEK400 million is the backup for the commercial paper programme), and expected cash flow generation of SEK1.7 billion could cover all cash shortfalls in the coming 18 months.
+However, Kungsleden's cash position of SEK901 million, available RCF of about SEK2.9 billion maturing in 2025 and expected cash flow generation of SEK2.0 billion could cover all cash shortfalls in the coming 18 months.
 Liquidity is supported by the company's good access to debt capital, both bank and bond debt, and its diversified banking relationships.
 Also, the company has shown an ability to access the equity market on several occasions.
 Over the next three years, we expect the funds from operations payout ratio to be around 45%.
-The board decided to withdraw the dividend proposal for the income year of 2019 due to Covid-19 uncertainty.
-All in all, Kungsleden has already refinanced all its 2020 bank and bond maturities, and has decided to cancel dividend payment of around SEK500 million to protect liquidity after the outbreak of the coronavirus.
+We expect Kungsleden to continue paying above SEK500m of dividends per year.

-Kungsleden's unencumbered asset ratio, a measure of liquidity, reached 33% of total assets as of March 2020 following the company's issuance of unsecured bonds.
+Kungsleden's unencumbered asset ratio, a measure of liquidity, reached 33% of total assets as of June 2021 following the company's issuance of unsecured bonds.
 We expect Kungsleden to increase the share of unencumbered assets over time towards 40%.

-Kungsleden's weighted debt maturity profile was 4.3 years as of March 2020, which is in line with most of its Swedish real estate peers.
+Kungsleden's weighted debt maturity profile has decreased to 3.9 years as of June 2021 from above 5 years in 2018, which is in line with most of its Swedish real estate peers but short in the context of the long-term nature of its assets.
 The company started to use a commercial paper programme in 2016, which weakened this ratio.
 The outstanding amount of commercial paper is backed up by unused committed bank lines, which are fully secured with mortgage deeds with a longer duration.
-Around 15% of the company's debt will mature in 2020-21 and available RCF and cash on hand cover these redemption, which means low financing risk for the coming two years.
+Around 18% of the company's debt will mature in 2021-22.
 The company has also increased it unsecured bond issuances, which has helped diversify its funding sources and improve its access to capital.

-Moderate interest-fixing period and historically stable hedge ratio Reported data as of period end
+Exhibit 14 Moderate interest-fixing period and historically stable hedge ratio